jpivarski-talks/2021-06-02-pyhepmod-jupyter-talk-talk/README.md

 The notebooks all end with `.ipynb`.

-A recording of the tutorial session will be provided.
+A [recording of the tutorial session](https://youtu.be/UhidS7fZZko).
 (This is highly recommended, since we be go "off script" quite a lot.)

 Join the [PyHEP mailing list](https://hepsoftwarefoundation.org/workinggroups/pyhep.html) or [Gitter channel](https://gitter.im/HSF/PyHEP).